Admiralty: I want to apply

-If proceedings are transferred from the Federal Court of Australia to the Federal Circuit and Family Court of Australia (the Court) and comply with the form requirements prescribed for use in the Federal Court, you will not need to prepare new forms/pleadings.
+If proceedings are transferred from the Federal Court of Australia to the Federal Circuit and Family Court of Australia (Division 2) (the Court) and comply with the form requirements prescribed for use in the Federal Court, you will not need to prepare new forms/pleadings.

-Filing the application
+Filing with the Court

 If it is not possible to file using eLodgment, you may be able to file your documents in person, by mail, or in certain circumstances by fax or email.
 Contact the Court if you are not sure how to file the documents.